iamhriturajsaha/CONTACT-MANAGMENT-SYSTEM/README.md

-# 📞 CONTACT MANAGEMENT SYSTEM
+# 📞 Contact Management System

-This is a command-line Contact Management System built in Python as part of **Week 1 Task** for Python Developer Internship at **TECHPLEMENT**.
+This is a command-line Contact Management System built in Python as part of **Task 1** for Python Developer Internship at **TECHPLEMENT**.

 ## ✅ Features

-- Add new contacts with name, phone, and email
+- Add new contacts with name, phone and email
 - View all saved contacts
 - Search contacts by name (case-insensitive)
 - Update contact details using contact ID